Dhghomon/easy_rust/README.md

 ## Channels

 A channel is an easy way to use many threads that send to one place.
+They are fairly popular because they are pretty simple to put together.
 You can create a channel in Rust with `std::sync::mpsc`. `mpsc` means "multiple producer, single consumer", so "many threads sending to one place".
 To start a channel, you use `channel()`.
 This creates a `Sender` and a `Receiver` that are tied together.
 You can see this in the function signature:

 ```rust
 // 🚧
 pub fn channel<T>() -> (Sender<T>, Receiver<T>)
 ```

 So you have to choose one name for the sender and one for the receiver.
-Usually you see `let (sender, receiver) = channel();` to start.
+Usually you see something like `let (sender, receiver) = channel();` to start.
 Because it's generic, Rust won't know the type if that is all you write:

 ```rust
 use std::sync::mpsc::channel;